catenax-ng/product-oem-hi-app/README.md

 This service provides a periodic calculation of health indicators that can be visualized by a simple web frontend.

 **Backend**
-  * Collects daily updated load collectives and adaption values form a set of predefined vehicles.
+  * Collects daily updated load spectra and adaption values form a set of predefined vehicles.
   * Creates a input file for the external hi calculation service.
   * Triggers the hi calculation service at supplier side (using S3 dataplane for sending the input file).
   * Waits for the notification "hi calculation finished".